 Training for a 10k, marathon or simply trying to change up your daily walk by doing it faster?
 Here’s what we learned about how to fuel your training at Reformation’s Running & Nutrition Workshop.

-If you are in the lead up to a big race or looking to fill your pre-Covid gym time, you are more than likely out pounding the pavements 3-4 times a week.
-When you’re running this much it can feel like no foods are off-limits with calories you’re burning.
+If you are in the lead-up to a big race or looking to fill your gym time, you are more than likely out pounding the pavements three to four times a week.
+When you’re running this much it can feel like no foods are off-limits with the calories you’re burning.
 I have been known to eat a very large Avoca Rice Krispie Square after a long run in the park (and felt absolutely no guilt about it).

 To approach eating with a healthy mindset we should avoid restricting foods and labelling them “good” and “bad”.
 Think more about how a meal can fuel and sustain you through your exercise, and look at balance rather than elimination.